Travelling safely with a lung condition

 Weather

-Very warm or cold weather can affect you and lead to flare-ups or an asthma attack.
-Hot weather also increases the amount of ozone in the air, which can make symptoms worse.
+Very warm or cold weather can affect you and can lead to flare-ups or an asthma attack.
+Hot weather also increases the amount of ozone gas in the air, which can make symptoms worse.

-We have more advice about keeping your lungs healthy in hot weather and cold weather, and about weather as an asthma trigger.
+We have more advice about staying well in hot weather and cold weather, and about thunderstorms as an asthma trigger.

 Pollution